GLS Czech Republic General Business Conditions

 pertaining to parcel forwarding and management

-General Logistics Systems Czech Republic, s.r.o.
+General Terms and Conditions pertaining to parcel forwarding and management General Logistics Systems Czech Republic, s.r.o.

 Hereinafter referred to as: GLS

-These General Business Conditions are based on section 1751 et seq. of Act No. 89/2012 Coll., Civil Code, and they complement the legal regulations specifi ed in the provisions of section 2471 et seq. of the above Act and are inseparable part of the Parcel Forwarding Contract, on the basis of which GLS undertakes to ensure the forwarding of parcels and the Client undertakes to pay the contracted reward – the price of the parcel-forwarding service.
+These General Terms and Conditions are based on section 1751 et seq. of Act No. 89/2012 Coll., Civil Code, and they complement the legal regulations specifi ed in the provisions of section 2471 et seq. of the above Act and are inseparable part of the Parcel Forwarding Contract, on the basis of which GLS undertakes to ensure the forwarding of parcels and the Client undertakes to pay the contracted reward – the price of the parcel-forwarding service.

 a) such contracts are concluded pursuant to the provision of Section 2471 et seq. of Act.
 No. 89/2012 Coll., Civil Code;

 1. Introduction, concepts defi nition

 1.2 GLS shall be entitled to refuse the conclusion of the Parcel Forwarding Contract or to suspend the performance thereto for whatever reason, even without giving any reason.

 Forwarder – trading company General Logistics Systems Czech Republic, s.r.o.
-Company registration Number 26087961, with registered offi ce at Průmyslová 5619/1,586 01 Jihlava, registered in the Commercial Register kept by the Regional Court in Brno, Part C, Insert 66184 (hereinafter referred to as GLS only).
+Company registration number 26087961, with registered offi ce at Průmyslová 5619/1,586 01 Jihlava, registered in the Commercial Register kept by the Regional Court in Brno, Part C, Insert 66184 (hereinafter referred to as GLS only).

 Sender – an entity marked on the parcel as the “Sender”.

-Addressee – an entity, marked on the parcel as the “Addressee”, who is to accept the parcel.
+Addressee – an entity marked on the parcel as the “Addressee” who is to accept the parcel.

-Parcel – a thing accepted by GLS to provide a service under the Forwarding Contract or another contract related to the transportation of things entered into between the Client and GLS that is furnished with a GLS parcel label.
+Parcel – a thing accepted by GLS for the provision of a service under the Forwarding Contract or another contract related to the transportation of things concluded between the Client and GLS , supplied with a GLS parcel label.

-Export Parcel – a thing accepted by GLS to provide a service under the Forwarding Contract or another contract related to the transportation of things concluded between the Client and GLS, with the GLS parcel label affixed, where the address of the place of delivery is outside the Czech Republic.
+Export Parcel – a thing accepted by GLS for the provision of a service under the Forwarding Contract or another contract related to the transportation of things concluded between the Client and GLS, supplied with the GLS parcel label, where the address of the place of delivery is outside the Czech Republic.